kamkejj/Drupal-Scripts/README.md

 ## Troubleshooting

+### Docker provider selection
+The script will prompt you to choose between Docker Desktop and Colima at startup.
+Choose the provider you prefer or that better suits your system resources.

 ### Docker not running
-If Docker Desktop isn't running, the script will automatically start Colima as an alternative.
+If your chosen Docker provider isn't running:
+- **Docker Desktop**: You'll be prompted to start it manually
+- **Colima**: The script will attempt to start it automatically

 ### Permission issues
 Make sure you have admin privileges for Homebrew installations.